carbon-language/carbon-lang/docs/design/generics/details.md

 ## Parameterized interfaces

-Associated types don't change the fact that a type can only implement an interface at most once.
+Associated constants don't change the fact that a type can only implement an interface at most once.

 If instead you want a family of related interfaces, one per possible value of a